Dynamics of Atoms in Crystal

 There are a number of material features, such as chemical properties, material hardness, material symmetry, that can be explained by static atomic structure.
 There are, however, a large number of technically important properties that can only be understood on the basis of lattice dynamics.
 These include:

-thermal conductivity, temperature effect, energy dissipation, sound propagation, phase transition,thermal conductivity, piezoelectricity, dielectric and optical properties, thermo-mechanical-electromagnetic coupling properties.
+thermal properties, thermal conductivity, temperature effect, energy dissipation, sound propagation, phase transition,thermal conductivity, piezoelectricity, dielectric and optical properties, thermo-mechanical-electromagnetic coupling properties.

 The atomic motion